RGB illuminated rubber pads meets DARK metal home

 The idea behind Dark FIRE

-The DARK family grows : ) .. here is our 3rd controller, Dark Fire offers RGB illuminated controls for DJ’ing and MIDI applications.
+The DARK family grows .. here is our 3rd controller, Dark Fire offers RGB illuminated controls for DJ’ing and MIDI applications.
+Available (ready to build on request) since Oct.
+18, 2020.

 Background: Many user (me too) love to use hotcues in the mix, and as a long year Traktor user I wished always to have this beautiful Traktor hotcue colors on my controller.
-Only blue/green/orange/white was needed at beginning – but having any RGB color could cover so much more use cases.
+Blue/green/orange/white was needed, and supporting any RGB color could cover even more use cases.

 Dark Fire feels like “made for Traktor” but the midi compliant protocol allows to trigger midi application outside the Traktor world too, that’s why we love it.
 And the usb bus powering and portability allows a nice mobile setup with DJ Player Pro (iOS).